 2.5.2.1 An object located on a runway strip which may endanger aeroplanes is regarded as an obstacle, according to the definition of "obstacle" and should be removed, as far as practicable.
-Obstacles may be either naturally occurring r deliberately provided for the purpose of air navigation.
+Obstacles may be either naturally occurring or deliberately provided for the purpose of air navigation.

-2.5.2.2 An obstacle on the runway strip may represent either:

-- a) a collision risk for an aeroplane in flight or for an aeroplane on the ground that has veered off the runway; and - b) a source of interference to navigation aids.
+- 2.5.2.2 An obstacle on the runway strip may represent either: - a) a collision risk for an aeroplane in flight or for an aeroplane on the ground that has veered off the runway; and

-Note 1.- Mobile objects that are beyond the OFZ (inner transitional surface) but still within the runway strip, such as vehicles and holding aeroplanes at runway-holding positions, or wing tips of aeroplanes taxiing on a parallel taxiway to the runway, should be considered.

-Note 2.- Provisions on OFZ are given in ECAR 139, and in Circular 301, New Larger Aeroplanes - Infringement of the Obstacle Free Zone: Operational Measures and Aeronautical Study and Cir 345 - New Larger Aeroplanes - Infringement of the Obstacle Free Zone: Collision Risk Model and Aeronautical Study.
+- b) a source of interference to navigation aids. - Note 1.- Mobile objects that are beyond the OFZ (inner transitional surface) but still within the runway strip, such as vehicles and holding aeroplanes at runway-holding positions, or wing tips of aeroplanes taxiing on a parallel taxiway to the runway, should be considered. - Note 2.- Provisions on OFZ are given in ECAR 139, and in Circular 301, New Larger Aeroplanes Infringement of the Obstacle Free Zone: Operational Measures and Aeronautical Study and Cir 345 New Larger Aeroplanes Infringement of the Obstacle Free Zone: Collision Risk Model and Aeronautical Study.

-2.5.2.3 Potential solutions can be developed by applying the following measures, alone or in combination with other measures.
-The following list is not in any particular order and is not exhaustive:

-- a) a natural obstacle should be removed or reduced in size wherever possible; alternatively, grading of the area allows reduction of the severity of damage to the aeroplane; - b) other fixed obstacles should be removed unless they are necessary for air navigation, in which case they should be frangible and should be so constructed as to minimize the severity of damage to the aeroplane; - c) an aeroplane considered to be a moving obstacle within the runway strip should respect the requirement on the sensitive areas installed to protect the integrity of the ILS and should be subject to a separate safety assessment; and d) visual and instrument landing aids may be upgraded to improve the accuracy of aeroplane delivery at the correct landing position on runways, and in consultation with aeroplane operators, any other relevant aerodrome operating procedures or restrictions may be formulated and such information promulgated appropriately.
+- 2.5.2.3 Potential solutions can be developed by applying the following measures, alone or in combination with other measures.
+The following list is not in any particular order and is not exhaustive: - a) a natural obstacle should be removed or reduced in size wherever possible; alternatively, grading of the area allows reduction of the severity of damage to the aeroplane; - b) other fixed obstacles should be removed unless they are necessary for air navigation, in which case they should be frangible and should be so constructed as to minimize the severity of damage to the aeroplane; - c) an aeroplane considered to be a moving obstacle within the runway strip should respect the requirement on the sensitive areas installed to protect the integrity of the ILS and should be subject to a separate safety assessment; and - Note.- Provisions on ILS critical and sensitive areas are given in Annex 10 Aeronautical Telecommunications, Volume I Radio Navigation Aids. - d) visual and instrument landing aids may be upgraded to improve the accuracy of aeroplane delivery at the correct landing position on runways, and in consultation with aeroplane operators, any other relevant aerodrome operating procedures or restrictions may be formulated and such information promulgated appropriately.